H. ZeyNep Bulutgil

 Books

 The Origins of Secular Institutions: Ideas, Timing, and Organization (Oxford University Press, 2022).
-(Best Book Award in the Religion and International Relations Section of the International Studies Association).

 The Roots of Ethnic Cleansing in Europe, Cambridge University Press (2016, 2018).
-(Best Book Award in the European Politics and Society Section of APSA in 2017).
-Book symposium in Nationalities Papers in 2018.

 Articles

-"“Inequality and voting among deprived ethnic groups: evidence from India,” Journal of Elections, Public Opinion and Parties, 2020, 30:2, 221-243 (co-authored with Neeraj Prasad).
+"Inequality, elections, and communal riots in India," Journal of Peace Research, 2023, 619-633 (coauthored with Neeraj Prasad). "“Inequality and voting among deprived ethnic groups: evidence from India,” Journal of Elections, Public Opinion and Parties, 2020, 30:2, 221-243 (coauthored with Neeraj Prasad).

 “Prewar Domestic Conditions and Civilians in War,” Journal of Global Security Studies, September 2019, 1–14.